randallknutson/pod/README.md

 # pod

 Fake pod implementation
-The "packet" folder it's just bits and small pieces that I used trying to figure out the protocol with data from logs.
+The "scripts" folder is just bits and small pieces that I used trying to figure out the protocol with data from logs.

 ## How to build